2024

 Leach, D, Laur, B, Bebbington, T, Code, J, Broome, D

-Gamification for online engagement in higher Education: A randomized controlled trial Proceeding
+Gamification for online engagement in higher Education: A randomized controlled trial Proceedings

 Games Learning + Society Conference GLS10, Madison, WI, USA, 2014.